MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 #### 2. Add required permissions to `AndroidManifest.xml`

-Add the following permissions to the `AndroidManifest.xml` file located in the `Platforms/Android` folder of your project.
+If you are using background playback and want rich media notifications you will need to add the following permissions to the `AndroidManifest.xml` file located in the `Platforms/Android` folder of your project.

 ```xml
 <application android:allowBackup="true" android:icon="@mipmap/appicon" android:enableOnBackInvokedCallback="true" android:hardwareAccelerated="true" android:supportsRtl="true">